makukha/caseutil/README.md

 ### Tokenization

 Word separators are non-word characters including underscore, and places where text case is changed from lower to upper.
 Digits are not treated as separators.
-For more details, see this example and unit tests.
+For more details, see [Tokenization rules](https://caseutil.readthedocs.io/tokenize/).

 ```doctest
 >>> words('!some_reallyMESsy text--wit4Digits.3VeryWh3re--')